 Meals on Wheels Australia – Find your local Meals on Wheels service in Australia.
 (Meals on Wheels Australia)

 Find a Meals on Wheels Location in Canada – Find a Meals on Wheels and other senior meal programs in your area of Canada.
 (MealCall)

 Sugar and salt in a healthy diet for older adults

 Sodium Content of Your Food – How sodium affects your body and how to cut down on dietary sodium.
 Included tips on reading nutrition labels, and suggestions for cooking and shopping.
 (University of Maine)

 Sugar Stacks – Photos showing the amount of sugar in different foods.
 (Sugar Stacks)

-The Dangers of Sugar and Salt – Article detailing evidence that too much of these ingredients can harm health.
+Public Health Takes Aim at Sugar and Salt – Article detailing evidence that too much of these ingredients can harm health.
 (Harvard School of Public Health)

-Facts on Sugar and Salt – Includes how to interpret food labels.
+Fast Facts on Sugar and Salt – Includes how to interpret food labels.
 (Harvard School of Public Health)